andreasfaerber/TeslaSolarCharger/README.md

 Remeber: When you configure your car, be sure to check the "Use BLE" setting in your car configuration when using the BLE API.

-1. Go to `Base Configuration` (if you are on a mobile device, it is behind the menu button).
+8. Now go to `Base Configuration` (if you are on a mobile device, it is behind the menu button).

 ##### Setting Up Urls to get grid power